 One of the most important home remedies for diarrhea is to stay hydrated.
 Diarrhea can cause dehydration, which is a serious condition that occurs when your body loses more fluids and electrolytes than it can replace.
 Dehydration can lead to complications such as low blood pressure, dizziness, confusion, weakness, and kidney failure.

 To prevent dehydration, you should drink plenty of clear fluids, such as water, clear juices, clear broths, or oral rehydration solutions.
 Oral rehydration solutions are specially formulated drinks that contain water, sugar, and salt to replenish the fluids and electrolytes lost through diarrhea.
-Buy oral rehydration solutions over the counter or make your own at home by mixing 6 teaspoons of sugar and 1/2 teaspoon of salt in 1 liter of clean water.
+Buy oral rehydration solutions over the counter or make your own at home by mixing 6 teaspoons of sugar and 1/2 teaspoon of salt in 1 litre of clean water.

 You should drink enough fluids to keep your urine clear or pale yellow.
 You also need to monitor your signs of dehydration, such as thirst, dry mouth, dark urine, decreased urine output, sunken eyes, dry skin, and rapid heartbeat.
 If you have signs of severe dehydration, such as extreme thirst, confusion, fainting, or no urine output for more than 8 hours, you should seek medical attention immediately.